 The Long Beach Motor Inn, which had been closed since Superstorm Sandy ravaged the region in 2012, had long been a source of frustration for Island Park residents.
 The property fell into disrepair and, over the years, gained a reputation for being a hotspot for illicit activity.

-“That building has been vacant for the last 10 years, since Superstorm Sandy and just sat as an eyesore and in no way reflected the community that it was that was around it,” said County Legislator Pat Mullaney.
+“That building has been vacant for the last 10 years, since Superstorm Sandy and just sat as an eyesore and in no way reflected the community that was around it,” said County Legislator Pat Mullaney.
 “This Veterans Village is going to be a perfect representation of the pride and patriotism that Island Park has and the surrounding communities.”

 For more than a decade, discussions about how to redevelop the space dragged on.
 Various proposals came and went, but none seemed to strike the right balance between addressing the community’s needs and creating something meaningful.